hediske/GoogleMapScraper/README.md

 enjoyy ! ;)

 ### Why this Project
-the goal of this project was mainly to help find internships
+the goal of this project was mainly to help finding internships around .